ResearchIT/IGV-ScanFold/README.md

 ### Build IGV (CI currently only does this)

 1. clone this repository recursively
-1. replace all instances of `/home/njbooher/workspace/repos/scanfoldigv` in the src directory with the path where you cloned this repository
+1. replace all instances of `/home/njbooher/workspace/repos/scanfoldigv` in the `src/ScanFoldGui.java` with the path where you cloned this repository
    TODO: fix this
 1. `./scripts/apply_patch.sh`
 1. build IGV as normal (run `./gradlew createDist` in the igv directory)